NaegleLab/KinPred/Code/PreprocessingPredictionData/vignette.md

 and follow the steps to replicate the KinPred preprocessed data.

 ## Preprocess data from other kinase-substrate predictor to the standarlized format
-The goal of the KinPred preprocessing step is to standerlized the data format across all predictors.
-The standard formatted file includes all predictions on human kinase-substrate interaction in which the predicted sites are mapped to the fixed version of human proteome.
+The goal of the KinPred preprocessing step is to standardize the data format across all prediction algorithms.
+The standard formatted file includes all predictions on human kinase-substrate relationships where the predicted sites are mapped to the fixed version of human proteome.
 The standard formatted file contains information of unique IDs for the predicted phosphorylation site (substrate protein accession + position in protein seq), gene name for the substrates, Uniprot accessions for the substrates, site (aa + position in protein seq), peptide sequences around the sites, scores, common kinase names use across all predictors.